Science News Roundup: Scientists discover the anatomy behind the songs of baleen whales; Scientists identify neutron star born out of supernova seen in 1987 and more | Technology

 Following is a summary of current science news briefs.

-A spacecraft built and flown by Houston-based company Intuitive Machines sailed around the moon on Thursday to attempt the first U.S. touchdown on the lunar surface in more than half a century and the first ever entirely by the private sector.
-The six-legged robot lander, dubbed Odysseus, was due to begin the final descent from lunar orbit with a blast of its main engine about an hour before landing, with touchdown anticipated at 6:24 p.m.
-EST (2324 GMT) on Thursday, according to the company's latest flight plan.
+A spacecraft built and flown by Texas-based company Intuitive Machines landed near the moon's south pole on Thursday, the first U.S. touchdown on the lunar surface in more than half a century and the first ever achieved by the private sector.
+NASA, with several research instruments aboard the vehicle, hailed the landing as a major achievement in its goal of sending a squad of commercially flown spacecraft on scientific scouting missions to the moon ahead of a planned return of astronauts there later this decade.

 India eases approval process for foreign direct investment in space sector